 Wondering how long you should study for the CPA exam?
 Our answer is roughly 400 hours—give or take 100 hours depending on your education, how long you’ve been out of school, work experience, etc.

-The knowledge and skills needed to be successful as a newly licensed CPA (nlCPA) change over time as the industry changes and different regulations, laws, and codes, etc., are updated.
+The knowledge and skills needed to succeed as a newly licensed CPA (nlCPA) change over time as the industry changes and different regulations, laws, codes, etc., are updated.
 In order to ensure the CPA exam is preparing nlCPAs properly and testing on relevant skills and knowledge, the AICPA revises the CPA exam to ensure nlCPAs are being prepared adequately.

 The CPA Exam Blueprints are documents that outline the minimum knowledge and skills nlCPAs need to be proficient in their industry.
 These blueprints are used to update the CPA exam as they summarize the scope and content of each section that is covered in the exam.

 New blueprints are released yearly or multiple times per year, but fortunately, CPA exam review prep courses like Wiley CPA keep track of these changes and account for them when developing CPA exam study material, so you have less to worry about.

-As you review upcoming changes to the 2021 CPA exam, you are probably wondering how prepared you are to sit for the exam.
+As you review the changes to the 2022 CPA exam, you are probably wondering how prepared you are to sit for the exam.
 Well, we have good news because you can take Wiley’s Free CPA Practice Exam to see exactly where you stand.
 Developed in consultation with subject matter experts from Wiley CPA Exam Review, this free CPA practice exam is helpful for both individuals considering taking the CPA exam and those currently studying for the exam.